ArthurAndGuitar/ArthurAndGuitar.github.io/README.md

 ![Current repository](images/current_repo)

 ### Making the Website with Markdown
 Will now design our website using a lightweight mark up language, in this case markdown.
 Static websites are made up of HTML which looks complicated and hard to read.
-Instead of bashing our heads against a wall, we can convert markdown, which is simple to learn and even easier to read, into HTML using a static website generator later.
+Instead of bashing our heads against a wall, we can convert markdown, which is simple to learn and easier to read, into HTML using a static website generator later.

 For that, will have to learn how to write in markdown.